wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-integration.md

 In this tutorial, we will be using the [simple-rabbitmq-listener](https://github.com/wso2/choreo-examples/tree/main/ipaas/wso2-synapse/simple-rabbitmq-listener) project in the **choreo-sample** repo.

 ## Step 0: Get Ready for the Tutorial
-To complete this tutorial you need to complete the following steps.

-1. You need to start a RabbitMQ server on the cloud. once it's started grab the `username`, `hostname`, `password` and `vhost` from the RabbitMQ instance.
+To complete this tutorial, you need to start a RabbitMQ server on the cloud. once it's started grab the `username`, `hostname`, `password` and `vhost` from the RabbitMQ instance.
+Later, these values will be assigned to environment variables.

 !!! tip RabbitMQ Server
     To try this tutorial, you can use [CloudAMQP](https://www.cloudamqp.com/) to configure and start a RabbitMQ server with a few steps.

-2. Then in your fork go to `/ipaas/wso2-synapse/simple-rabbitmq-listener/sales-rabbitmq-inboundConfigs/src/main/synapse-config/inbound-endpoints/SalesOrderInbooundEP.xml` file.

-3. Update parameters (`username`, `hostname`, `password` and `vhost`) in this file with the credentials you obtained from your RabbitMQ server.
-4. Commit Changes.

 ## Step 1: Create the integration component